open-science-uppsala/open_science_uppsala/past_events.md

 When                  | Where  |What
 ----------------------|--------|------------------------------------------------
-2023-01-13 16:00-17:00|USB [1] |Gustav Nilsonne, 'How to make science more trustworthy by improving transparency and reproducibility'
+2023-01-13 16:00-17:00|USB [1] |Gustav Nilsonne, 'How to make science more trustworthy by improving transparency and reproducibility', [presentation slides](https://osf.io/ung8q)

  * USB: [Uppsala Stadsbibliotek](https://bibliotekuppsala.se/web/arena/stadsbiblioteket),